DataSenseAnalytics/PubEddie/beginner_tutorial/beginner_tutorial.md

 After module creation, let's move to right-side Notebook area.
 Firstly, to use EDDiE's notebook, you can see some notebook-level operations on the top, such as "Save".
 You can click a specific cell, and then **right-click** the cell to access cell-level functions and refer to the corresponding short-cuts.
 For example, we will add a new cell in the notebook:
 ![NB_Usage](./NB_Usage.gif)

-Pass module FQN `proj.newFile.input` to `df()` function, and run this cell.
+Pass module FQN `proj.newFile.input` to `df()` function (you can also right click the module in the graph view and Copy the full FQN Name to the clipboard), and run this cell.
 The result of this module is returned to Spark Dataframe `d`.
 Now feel free to run a few simple commands to get a preliminary understanding of data structure.

 ![Replace_FQN](./Replace_notebook_module_FQN.gif)

 ## Step 5 - Perform analysis in Notebook

 Let's perform some advanced analysis in this step.
 Please copy and paste below pyspark code to the cell in your Notebook.
-This code of piece is to create a binning column from age years and check the bad applicants rate across different age periods.
+This bit of code is to create a binning column from age years and check the bad applicants rate across different age buckets.

 ```
 # Discretize age years